-Students are able to view admissions, registration, course grades, and other account information through WebAdvisor.
-WebAdvisor can be accessed from the login option located in the upper right corner of www.cccc.edu.
-Initial login to WebAdvisor must be completed through a PC or laptop, not a tablet or smartphone.
+Students are able to view admissions, registration, course grades, and other account information through Self Service log-in instructions.
+Self Service log-in instructions can be accessed from the login option located in the upper right corner of www.cccc.edu.
+Initial login to Self Service log-in instructions must be completed through a PC or laptop, not a tablet or smartphone.

-- Select WebAdvisor and then Log In - In the User ID field, type in your user id: the first initial of your first name, the first four letters of your last name, and the last three digits of your CCCC student ID.
-For example, Jane Smith ID# 1234567 would be user id: jsmit567 - 3.
-In the Password field, type in your birth date in MMDDYY format.
-For example, January 2, 1956 would be password 010256 - 4 Select Submit - 5.
+- Select Self Service log-in instructions and then Log In. - In the User ID field, type in your user id: the first initial of your first name, the first four letters of your last name, and the last three digits of your CCCC student ID.
+For example, Jane Smith ID# 1234567 would be user id: jsmit567.

+- 3. In the Password field, type in your birth date in MMDDYY format.
+For example, January 2, 1956 would be password 010256. - 4.
+Select Submit. - 5.
 Upon log in, you will be prompted to change your password to a unique password that you create.
 Your password must contain at least one number and at least one letter.
 It cannot be less than six characters and not more than nine characters in length.
-You have the option of entering a password hint to assist you the next time you log in.

-- 6. Select OK - Select Current Student to access admissions, registration, and other account information.
+You have the option of entering a password hint to assist you the next time you log in. - 6.
+Select OK. - 7.
+Select Current Student to access admissions, registration, and other account information.

-If you are having difficulty logging into WebAdvisor, your account may need to be adjusted.
+If you are having difficulty logging into Self Service log-in instructions, your account may need to be adjusted.
 This can be done through the Registrar's Office at (919) 718-7201 or (800) 682-8353, extension 7201.